AcademySoftwareFoundation/OpenColorIO/docs/guides/developing/usage_examples.rst

    render 'setup' would be appropriate, once per scanline would be inappropriate.

+#. **Get a CPU or GPU Processor.**
+   Building the processor assembles the operators needed to perform the requested transformation, however it is not ready to process pixels.
+The next step is to create a CPU or GPU processor.
+This optimizes and finalizes the operators to produce something that may be executed efficiently on the target platform.

 #. **Convert your image, using the Processor.**
-   Once you have the processor, you can apply the color transformation using the "apply" function.
-In :ref:`usage_applybasic_cpp`, you apply the processing in-place, by first wrapping your image in an :cpp:class:`ImageDesc` class.
+   Once you have a CPU or GPU processor, you can apply the color transformation using the "apply" function.
+In :ref:`usage_applybasic_cpp`, you may apply the processing in-place, by first wrapping your image in an :cpp:class:`ImageDesc` class.
 This approach is intended to be used in high performance applications, and can be used on multiple threads (per scanline,